 Before operating the vehicle:

-- Check the fuel tank overflow hose connection. - Check the fuel tank overflow hose for cracks or damage, and replace it if necessary. - Make sure that the fuel tank overflow hose is not blocked, and clean it if necessary. - Make sure that the fuel tank overflow hose is positioned as shown.
+- Check each hose connection. - Check each hose for cracks or damage, and replace if necessary. - Make sure that the end of each hose is not blocked, and clean if necessary.

+Make sure that each hose is positioned as shown.